-- 32. Representatives of the following member countries of the Committee attended the session: Antigua and Barbuda, Barbados, Cuba, Dominica, Grenada, Jamaica, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.
-The Netherlands Antilles, and the United States Virgin Islands attended as associate members.
+- 32. Representatives of the following countries members of the Committee attended the session: Antigua and Barbuda, Barbados, Cuba, Dominica, Grenada, Jamaica, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.
+The Netherlands Antilles and the United States Virgin Islands attended as associate members.
 Aruba attended the meeting as an observer. - 33.
-Representatives of the following organizations of the United Nations system attended the session: United Nations Development Programme (UNDP), the United Nations Fund for Population Activities (UNFPA), and the United Nations Information Centre (UNIC). - 34.
-The following United Nations specialized agencies were represented: International Labour Organisation (ILO), United Nations Food and Agriculture Organization (FAO), United Nations Industrial Development Organization (UNIDO), and the International Maritime Organization (IMO). - 35.
-The meeting was also attended by the following Intergovernmental organizations: the Caribbean Community Secretariat (CARICOM), the Organization of Eastern Caribbean States (OECS), the Latin American Economic System (SELA), the Inter American Institute for Co-operation on Agriculture (IICA), and the Caribbean Centre for Development Administration (CARICAD).
+Representatives of the following organizations of the United Nations system attended the session: United Nations Development Programme (UNDP), the United Nations Fund for Population Activities (UNFPA) and the United Nations Information Centre (UNIC). - 34.
+The following United Nations specialized agencies were represented: International Labour Organisation (ILO), United Nations Food and Agriculture Organization (FAO), United Nations Industrial Development Organization (UNIDO) and the International Maritime Organization (IMO). - 35.
+The meeting was also attended by the following intergovernmental organizations: the Caribbean Community Secretariat (CARICOM), the Organization of Eastern Caribbean States (OECS), the Latin American Economic System (SELA), the Inter-American Institute for Co-operation on Agriculture (IICA), and the Caribbean Centre for Development Administration (CARICAD).

-Agenda Item 1 - Opening of the Meeting
+Agenda Item 1 - Opening of the meeting

-- 36. Opening statements were made by the acting Prime Minister, and Minister of External Affairs and International Trade of Trinidad and Tobago, the Honourable Basdeo Panday, and the Executive Secretary of the Economic Commission for Latin America and the Caribbean (ECLAC), Mr Norberto Gonzalez. - 37.
-In opening the meeting the acting Prime Minister welcomed participants to the ministerial sessions, reserving a special welcome for the delegation of Aruba which was attending the meeting for the first time as an observer.
+36. Opening statements were made by the acting Prime Minister and Minister of External Affairs and International Trade of Trinidad and Tobago, the

-$[\]frac{1}{2}$ See Annex 1 attached.
+\/ See Armex I attached.

+Honourable Basdeo Panday, and the Executive Secretary of the Economic Commission for Latin America and the Caribbean (ECIAC), Mr. Norberto González.